- About Us

 This fee waiver is available to companies within the Cities of Redding and Shasta Lake that create 10 or more jobs at or above the area’s average wage.

 The Redding Electric Utility (REU) offers electric rate discounts for industrial users.
 These reductions are in addition to the already low rates that typically run 30% lower than the State average.
 These discounted rates are based on kWh usage and demand and are determined on a customized basis

 New manufacturing facilities with a billing demand of 1 megawatt or more that locate within the City of Shasta Lake receive a discounted Economic Development [ED] Rate.
 In addition, all businesses located within the City’s Industrial Park are eligible for this Economic Development Rate, regardless of demand.
 This rate is in effect for 36 months and is not subject to change during that period.

-Pacific Gas & Electric Company offers an Economic Development Rate of 30 percent discount for five-years on electricity in Shasta County to eligible businesses.
+Pacific Gas & Electric Company offers an Economic Development Rate (EDR) of 12 percent Standard Discount for five-years on electricity in Shasta County to eligible businesses.
 These rates are available to commercial and industrial businesses with 150 kW minimum threshold energy loads, as well as to small businesses below 150 kW, that currently operate or are considering operating in California.
 An 18% Enhanced Discount is available in the cities of Anderson and Shasta Lake.